 But then October rolled around – that scent of Autumn and running around in windy weather and madly writing words came upon me.

 I thought, “Well, I got the bug.
 I guess I’m doing Nanowrimo after all.”

 So I began.

 My grand total of words ended at 26,122.
-At least I reached halfway point.
-But I did significantly worse than the previous two years.
+I reached halfway point, but I did significantly worse than the previous two years.
 But whatever.

 YET.
-I am happy what I did this year.
+I am happy with what I did this year.
 I made a lot of progress on my novel in a very busy month (I actually started it back in October).
-And though I wrote less words, I feel like I wrote more.
+And though I wrote fewer words, I feel like I wrote more.

 I didn’t wait for a designated writing time.
-I found time, and did it when I had it.
+I found time and wrote when I had it.

 Lily pushed back a tear.
 Maybe Mrs. Hiem was right.
 It just made her cry.
 One tear splashed down on her sketch of a tree.
 She stopped.

 She watched as the little bit of water spread and smeared the grey graphite.
 She shoved the pad off her lap with an angry sigh and threw her pencil with it.